Specialist resources bases (SRBs)

 - Permanent placement at an autism or Deaf base

-- Temporary sessional placement at a base while attending home school for 2–4 terms depending on need
+- Temporary sessional placement at a base while attending home school for up to 4 terms depending on need

 - Outreach (in-school) support to a child at their mainstream school.
 This may include support for staff at the mainstream school too.